loda-lang/loda-lang.github.io/list5.markdown

 * [A265229](https://oeis.org/A265229) ([program](/edit/?oeis=265229)): Number of nX2 arrays containing 2 copies of 0..n-1 with no equal vertical neighbors and new values introduced sequentially from 0.
 * [A265233](https://oeis.org/A265233) ([program](/edit/?oeis=265233)): Number of 3Xn arrays containing n copies of 0..3-1 with no equal vertical neighbors and new values introduced sequentially from 0.
 * [A265250](https://oeis.org/A265250) ([program](/edit/?oeis=265250)): Number of partitions of n having no parts strictly between the smallest and the largest part (n>=1).
-* [A265258](https://oeis.org/A265258) ([program](/edit/?oeis=265258)): Total number of corners in all partitions of n.
-A corner of a partition is a point of degree two in the corresponding Ferrers diagram.
 * [A265263](https://oeis.org/A265263) ([program](/edit/?oeis=265263)): Change every other 1 bit in binary expansion of n to 0.
 * [A265278](https://oeis.org/A265278) ([program](/edit/?oeis=265278)): Expansion of (x^4+x^3-x^2+x)/(x^3+x^2-3\*x+1).
 * [A265280](https://oeis.org/A265280) ([program](/edit/?oeis=265280)): Binary representation of the n-th iteration of the "Rule 86" elementary cellular automaton starting with a single ON (black) cell.